hossam26644/ebi-technical-test/2-Deployment/README.md

  - Automating the devOps removes the pain of management a large number of services, and stops manual errors.
  - *Jenkins* can be used to automate application building, testing and containerization.
- - *Ansible* can be used to automate application deployment, this includes deployment across multiple different servers.
+ - *Ansible* can be used to automate application deployment, this includes deployment across different servers.
- - Automated scaling ensures on the run scaling of services.
+ - Automated scaling ensures on-the-run scaling of services.
  - *Kubernetes* for automated scaling and management of the services.
  &nbsp;
 # So how gene_suggest service would be deployed (a suggested workflow):

  - Code uploaded to a repository (Bitbucket, Github, .. )
- - *Jenkins* run testing.
+ - *Jenkins* runs testing.
  - *Jenkins* containerize application, then calls *Ansible* plugin.
  - *Ansible* configures the server and deploy application.
- - Servers cluster may be managed by *Kubernetes* to ensure automated services managment and scalability.
+ - Servers cluster may be managed by *Kubernetes* to ensure automated services management and scalability.

 > In this model, Ansible can do jenkins role and vise versa, meaning one tool can be enough, but the common usage of both was the reference in creating this workflow

 <img align="center" src="https://github.com/hossam26644/ebi-technical-test/blob/master/2-Deployment/images/workflow.png">